Parameter Transfer for Quantum Approximate Optimization of Weighted MaxCut: Results of Numerical experiments

-We observe that the transferred parameters are sufficiently close to the optimized ones that a single local optimization run nearly always recovers an approximation ratio equivalent to the ratio achieved by the exhaustively optimized parameters.
-Specifically, for each graph we perform one BFGS optimization run using the transferred median parameters as the starting point, and we observe that the optimized approximation ratio is recovered up to high precision ($10^{-7}$) for $96.85\%$ of instances considered in Fig.~\ref{fig:approximation_ratios_transfer}.
-Moreover, in $90.43\%$ of the cases, we were able to use parameter symmetries to show that the parameters recovered by the BFGS are the same as the directly exhaustively optimized ones up to $10^{-4}$.
+We observe that the transferred parameters are sufficiently close to the optimized ones that a single local optimization run nearly always recovers an approximation ratio equivalent to the ratio achieved by the directly optimized parameters.
+Specifically, for each graph we perform one BFGS optimization run using the transferred median parameters as the starting point, and we observe that the optimized approximation ratio is recovered up to high precision ($10^{-7}$) for $96.35\%$ of instances considered in Fig.~\ref{fig:approximation_ratios_transfer}.
+Moreover, in $96.34\%$ of the cases, we were able to use parameter symmetries to show that the parameters recovered by the BFGS are the same as the directly optimized ones up to $10^{-4}$.
 This result indicates that the transferred median parameters are in the same attraction basin as the optimized ones, suggesting that using them as the initial guess can greatly simplify parameter optimization even in the cases where very high-quality QAOA parameters are desired.

 The performance of parameter transfer can be understood further by examining how far the transferred parameters are from directly optimized ones.
-To compute the distances, we first map the optimized parameters to symmetry-related parameters that minimize $||\bm \beta_\mathrm{opt} - \bm \beta_\mathrm{transf}||$ as described in the Methods section.
+To compute the distances, we first map the optimized parameters to symmetry-related parameters that minimize $||\bm \beta_\mathrm{opt} - \bm \beta_\mathrm{transf}||$ as described in Appendix \ref{methods}.
 This gives a unique distance for each instance.
-The Euclidean distances between directly optimized parameters and transferred medians are given in Fig.~\ref{fig:eucledian_distance_transf}.
-The distances increase with $p$, partly because of the increase in dimension of the parameter space in which the distance is computed.
+The Euclidean distances between directly optimized parameters and transferred medians are given in Fig.~\ref{fig:eucledian_distance_transf_and_cauchy} (left).
+The distances increase with $p$, partly because of the increase in the dimension of the parameter space in which the distance is computed.
 As expected from \eqref{eq:scale_weighted_beta}, we consistently observe a small distance between directly optimized and transferred $\bm\beta$.
 For the parameter $\bm\gamma$, we observe that the distance is larger for distributions on which the performance of the transferred parameters is worse.
-The small absolute value of the difference ($<0.1$ median) for the distributions in Fig.~\ref{fig:approximation_ratios_transfer} explains the success of BFGS in retrieving the exhaustively optimized parameters.
+While the difference varies based on the distributions, the fact that the absolute value of the difference remains small ($<0.1$ median) for all the distributions in Fig.~\ref{fig:approximation_ratios_transfer} explains the success of BFGS in retrieving the optimized parameters.